5 Best Breakfast Foods to Boost Your Metabolism, Say Experts

 2. Oatmeal

 Oats are loaded with fiber, and as your body works to break that down, it burns calories.
-More specifically, Lord notes that oats are an excellent source of soluble fiber, which provides fuel for the friendly bacteria that reside in your gut.
+More specifically, Lord notes that oats are an excellent source of soluble fiber, which provides fuel for the friendly bacteria in your gut.

 “Your gut bacteria are responsible for breaking down the fiber and producing chemicals called short-chain fatty acids, which benefit your metabolism and improve blood sugar control,” Lord adds.